LauriAlanen/OpenExpression/README.md

 All of the following configurations and tools are designed to be runned in Linux based operating systems.

+# OpenExpression
+- Fully open source as the name implies :)
+- 3D Printed expression pedal which communicates using the MIDI protocol.
+- AS5600 Magnetic Encoder is used for reading the angle of the pedal.
+This is totally unnecessary and complicates lots of things, but has been chosen for the sake of learning.
+- Uses any STM32L4xx based MCU.
+The code is written mostly using the `STM32L4xx` HAL.
+Currently can be built only for the `STM32L432`, but this is limited by startup scripts and some parts that use direct register access.

 ## Debugging
 - Includes preconfigured launch options for debugging `launch.json`, with GDB + STLink.